grafana/agent/docs/user/configuration/server-config.md

 ## windows_certificate_filter

-The `windows_certificate_filter` configures usage of the Windows Certificate store
-NOTE: cert_file, key_file, and client_ca_file are not used when this is enabled
+The `windows_certificate_filter` configures usage of the Windows Certificate store.
+It is invalid to set cert_file, key_file, and client_ca_file when using windows_certificate_filter.

 ```yaml